Regulations

 • Double Materiality Assessment: Companies must report both on how sustainability matters affect their financial performance (financial materiality) and on how their activities impact the environment and society (impact materiality).
 They will need to include the process by which they determine materiality.

-• Sustainability Statements: Disclosures must be integrated into the company’s management report and be subject to a limited audit assurance.
+• Sustainability Statements: Disclosures must be integrated into the company's management report and be subject to a limited audit assurance.
+Note: Under the Omnibus proposal, there will be no requirement to move to reasonable assurance in the future.

 ESRS 2 provides the framework for general disclosures that all companies must include.
 These are organized into the following key areas: